 Bullying-type behaviors by board members come in several varieties:

-1. Internal board interactions — Examples may include a dictatorial board chair who bullies and intimidates fellow board members, or perhaps extreme variations of groupthink and peer pressure used by board members to bludgeon or ostracize other board members who take unpopular positions.
+1. Internal board interactions — Examples may include a dictatorial board chair who bullies, arm twists, and intimidates fellow board members, or perhaps extreme variations of groupthink and peer pressure used by board members to bludgeon other board members who take unpopular positions.
+Ostracism is another tactic used internally to isolate board members who aren’t going along with the script.

 2. Board to staff interactions — Examples may include board members or a board chair exercising excessive pressure and intimidation with staff members to make certain business or policy decisions.
 In cases of very dysfunctional and ethically marginal organizations, board bullies may be among those who retaliate against staff who report illegalities or ethical transgressions.